AdityaKChoubey/Bethe-Bloch-Geant4/README.md

 #BetheBlochCSV gives output in .CSV format

-#Takes material index(defined in DetectorConstruction.hh) and momenta of particle as input.
+#Takes material index(defined in DetectorConstruction.cc) and momenta of particle as input.